You made about 35,000 decisions today. What to wear. What to eat. Whether to hit snooze. Whether to reply to that text now or later.

 How to Fight Your Own Brain

-You can’t delete cognitive biases.
-They’re built into your neural hardware.
+You cannot delete cognitive biases.
+They are built into your neural hardware.
 But you can learn to spot them and design your environment to reduce their grip.

 -